-Beginning January 1, 2023, the Director of the Department of Economic Development (DED) may authorize a tax credit of 15% of a taxpayer’s qualified research expenses OR 20% if the additional research expenses relate to research that is conducted in conjunction with a public or private college or university located in Missouri.
+The Director of the Department of Economic Development (DED) authorized a tax credit of 15% of a taxpayer’s qualified research expenses OR 20% if the additional research expenses relate to research that is conducted in conjunction with a public or private college or university located in Missouri.
+Below are the details of the credit, which KBKG outlined in a previous Tax Insights in 2022:

 • Any unutilized credits may be carried forward for 12 years.